codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 {% endhighlight %}

 This pipeline adds three annotations to a project called `annotate-examples`.
-The name of each annotation can only contain letters (upper and lowercase), numbers and the underscore character.
-The name of each annotation must start with a letter.

 For the `entity_id` value you can also use an actual ID instead of a name.
-The `entity_id` and `entity_type` are define which entity will hold the annotations.
+The `entity_id` and `entity_type` define  which entity will hold the annotations.
 The possible entity types are:

 * `project` (for a project, even a different one)
 * `pipeline` (for a pipeline, even a different one)
 * `build` (for a build, even a different one)
 * `image` (for a docker image)

-If you don't define them, then by default the current build will be used with these values:
+If you don't define them, then by default the current build is used with these values:
 * `entity_id` is `{% raw %}${{CF_BUILD_ID}}{% endraw %}` (i.e. the current build)
 * `entity_type` is `build`

+#### Example 2: Add annotation for a different pipeline and build
-Here is another example where we add annotations to another pipeline as well as another build (instead of the current one)
+Here is another example where we add annotations to another pipeline as well as another build (instead of the current one).

 `codefresh.yml`
 {% highlight yaml %}